Tooth Decay From Drug Use

 Convenient Dentist Offices in Southern California

-Doctor Sam Shahovesi and the team at City Dental Centers are here to provide our patients with the best dental services and dental surgeries for children and adults of all ages.
+Doctor Sam Shahovesi and the team at City Dental Centers provide our patients with the best dental services.
 From toddlers to seniors, City Dental Centers offers six convenient dentist offices in Southern California.

 Whether you need checkups, x-rays, braces, bonding, teeth whitening, sealants, oral cancer screenings, root canals, crowns, bridges, implants, or tooth extraction, City Dental Centers is here to make the process as easy and comfortable as possible.
 If you’re looking for a quality dentist that won’t break the bank, give your local City Dental Center a try today.